UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 \textbf{Label Encoding:} For a random function \( f \), the initial step is to identify the structure $S$ of the UniSymNet associated with the functional skeleton $f_s$, detailed in Appendix \ref{appendix: Algorithms for Label Encoding}.
 Then, we convert $S$ to the label sequence $\mathcal{E}$ as described in Section \ref{sec: Structure-to-Sequence Encoding}.
-As a final step, the label sequences are padded to a uniform length with a padding token.
+As a final step, all label sequences are padded with zeros to ensure a consistent sequence length across the dataset.
 We still face the challenge that the same function can be represented in different forms, resulting in different labels for the same function, such as \(x_0 + \sin(2x_1)\) and \(x_0 + 2\sin(x_1)\cos(x_1)\).
 Therefore, we merge different labels of equivalent expressions by assigning the label of the shorter sequence.

+It is important to note that we generate training data by first sampling symbolic trees and then converting them into the corresponding UniSymNet structures $S$, rather than directly sampling structures from UniSymNet.
+This choice is motivated by three factors: sampling symbolic trees makes it easier to ensure the validity of equations, our structure identification algorithm (given in Appendix \ref{appendix: Algorithms for Label Encoding}) guarantees that the resulting $S$ remains compact, and the overall procedure runs more than an order of magnitude faster than direct sampling from UniSymNet.
+Moreover, the tree-first strategy also facilitates comparisons with symbolic tree encoding methods.